 Now that you have all your supplies ready to go clear off enough space to do the job without hindrance.
 If you are working on a kitchen junk drawer then the counter will work or even the kitchen table.

 If you are working on a junk drawer in your bedroom then the bed itself might be the better spot.
 The trick here is to use an area that is big enough for you to spread out so this job is simple and not overwhelming.

 How to Declutter a Junk Drawer

-Step #5.
-Once you have gone through every single item, what you should have is a completely emptied out drawer.
+Once you have gone through every single item, what you should have is a completely emptied-out drawer.
 Take a few minutes now to clean it out.
-Wash the inside and out to make sure you are starting with a clean and fresh slate.
+Wash the inside and out including the tracks to make sure you are starting with a clean and fresh slate.

-Small baskets, I find work the best here.
-They are durable, work great to keep things corraled and come in just about every shape and size you can imagine.
-Don’t overthink this part.
-Your goal here is to just contain like items together so it is easier for you to find things when you need them.
+Small baskets, I find work the best in a utility drawer.
+They are durable, work great to keep things corraled, and come in just about every shape and size you can imagine.
+Try not to overthink this step.
+Your goal here is to contain like items together so it is easier for you to find things when you need them.

 - A long basket will hold pens, pencils, and scissors.